Improve Horse Pastures with Rotational Grazing

 • Step-in posts – These easy-to-install and easy-to-remove step-in posts are a great asset to anyone using rotational grazing.
 Just push them into the ground, thread your poly fencing through the slots and you’re ready to go.

 • Poly wire, Poly rope or Poly Tape – When it comes to setting up the wire for your rotational grazing system, any of the poly fencing options make sense – they are all great to use as temporary fencing.
-Your options are poly wirepoly ropepoly tape or ElectroBraid® -- all of which help horses with their highly visible designs.
+Your options are poly wirepoly rope, or poly tape -- all of which help horses with their highly-visible designs.
 They also help you with their simple post-threading procedure and easy takedown.

 • Solar charger – By investing in a solar-powered fence charger, you will get the mobility you need to truly begin rotational grazing.
 With a solar charger, temporary fencing can be erected anywhere on your property.
 You won’t need an electrical outlet or have to haul heavy batteries from paddock to paddock.